shesharpnl/.github/CONTRIBUTING.md

 - If you find a bug or have a suggestion, [create a new issue](../../issues/new/choose).
 - Select the appropriate template for bug reports or suggestions.
 - Fill in the details and submit the issue.

-### 2. Ask to Be Assigned to an Issue

-If you find an issue you want to work on, comment on it, and a maintainer will respond and assign it to you.
+- If you want to work on the issue, comment on it and _wait until a maintainer assigns it to you_ before you start work on changes.

-Please only work on changes after you get assigned to the issue.
-Maintainers might reject your PR if it's not the solution they seek or the issue is not their priority.

-### 3. Making Changes
+### 2. Making Changes

 - Fork the repository by clicking the "Fork" button.
 - Clone your fork to your local machine and navigate to it: